Chris Piwuna

-Christopher Piwuna Goson is a Nigerian Professor of Medicine who currently serves as the 14th National President of the Academic Staff Union of Universities (ASUU).
-He previously held the position of National Vice President of the union.
+Christopher Piwuna Goson is a Nigerian professor of medicine who currently serves as the 14th national president of the Academic Staff Union of Universities (ASUU).
+He previously held the position of national vice president of the union.
 He is a member of International Psychogeriatric Association and a fellow of West African College of Physicians.

 Early life and education

 Piwuna was born in Jos the capital of Plateau State.
-He did his undergraduate at the University of Jos where he studied Medicine and graduated 2000.
+He did his undergraduate at the University of Jos, where he studied medicine and graduated in 2000.
 He obtained his Masters degree from the University of Malta.

 Career

-Piwuna is currently serving as the Dean of Student Affairs at the University of Jos.
+Piwuna is currently serving as the dean of student affairs at the University of Jos.
 He is also a Consultant Psychiatrist at the University of Jos Teaching Hospital (JUTH).